Frequently asked questions

 Payment can be made in session as cash or card.
 You can also make payments ahead of sessions via bank transfer - please contact me for bank details if that's your preferred method.

-If you’ve booked sessions through the Harley Platform or TimeWith, then they arrange for your payment of sessions independent from me.
+If you’ve booked sessions through the Harley Platform, they arrange for your payment of sessions independent from me.
 If you’ve queries relating to their online payment/booking system then please contact them directly.
 I can provide you with the relevant contact information.

 Is there parking?